trangsophienguyen2001/Cyclistic_bike_share/README.md

 [Analyze data](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic_analyze_data.Rmd)

 ## Share
-With the insights gained from the previous steps, let's go through the main key points [here](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic%20Presentation.pdf).
+With the insights gained from the previous steps, I have created a presentation with all the main points, let's go through them together [here](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic%20Presentation.pdf).

 ## Act
 Partner with influencers to create a marketing campaign focusing on healthy lifestyles and promoting an eco-friendly approach to protecting the environment by reducing car emissions.
 The ads can be shown on social networks such as TikTok, Instagram posts, or reels.